 In fact the more of the widely used payment methods you can offer, the better.
 Research has shown that you can increase sales simply by offering the most used payment methods, including 'Pick up and Pay', credit cards, 'bank transfers' and PayPal.

-Of course in different countries the popularity of payment methods differ.
-Germans for example prefer bank transfers, and in the Netherlands the payment method IDeal has become big online.
+However keep in mind that in different countries the popularity of payment methods differs.
+Germans for example prefer bank transfers and in the Netherlands the payment method iDeal has become big for paying automatically online.

-When you select an eCommerce solution you should therefore make sure it supports as many payment methods as possible and allows you to combine them: such as ShopFactory.
+When you select an eCommerce solution you should therefore make sure it supports as many payment methods as possible and allows you to combine them.
+ShopFactory makes this easy when you set up the payment methods.

 Accepting credit cards